All right, Hour 2, Sean Hannity Show, 800-941-SEAN.

 And that's all of New England.

-So I don't know how it's going to be prioritized, but uh I wouldn't have.
+So I don't know how it's going to be prioritized, but I will.

-Let me read from the Epic Times today.
+Let me read from the Epoch Times today.

 A major New England grid operator stated that they're preparing for a possible strain on the power grid amid a surge in demand for natural gas that threatens to reduce supplies.

-ISO uh uh and New England, the power grid operator for the northeastern United States that includes your live free or die state of New Hampshire, stated that an especially cold winter would spark blackouts due to it not having enough natural gas that's designed for power generation.
+ISO in New England, the power grid operator for the northeastern United States, that includes your live-free or die state of New Hampshire, stated that an especially cold winter would spark blackouts due to it not having enough natural gas that's designed for power generation.

 They're filling backup tanks with oil to produce in case natural gas supplies actually dry up and the grid overall is in this tighter position.